micropython/micropython/docs/library/machine.Pin.rst

    When setting the value this method returns ``None``.

-.. method:: Pin.out_value()

-   Return the value stored in the output buffer of a pin, regardless of its mode.

-   Not all ports implement this method.

 .. method:: Pin.__call__([x])

    Pin objects are callable.
 The call method provides a (fast) shortcut to set